-Full Council meetings (Council) Committee meetings (Committee)
+Full Council meetings (cncl)

-(Council and Committee)
+Committee meetings (cmte)

+Sub-committee meetings (s-cmte)

 a.
 Meetings shall not take place in premises which at the time of the meeting are used for the supply of alcohol, unless no other premises are available free of charge or at a reasonable cost.